pet-friend/terraform-microservice-module/README.md

   Additionally, the environment will be appended unless it's `prd`.

 - Environment variables are set for the microservice to connect to the database:

   - `DATABASE_URL`: Async connection string for the PostgreSQL database.
   - `ENVIRONMENT`: The environment name (`PRODUCTION` or `DEVELOPMENT`).

+- GitHub Action to automatically deploy the microservice in the `deploy` folder.
+This action also adds a Managed Certificate to the app.